On Iran-Saudi rift, Gulf Arab states tread with caution

 Qatar has drawn closer to Saudi Arabia since a spat in 2014 when Riyadh briefly withdrew its ambassador from Doha in a dispute over Qatar’s alleged support for the Muslim Brotherhood.

 Still, it took Doha more than three days after the attack on the Saudi embassy in the early hours of Jan.
 3 to announce it was withdrawing its ambassador to Tehran.
-During that time, Saudi Arabia banned access for its citizens to a major Qatari-owned news site, signaling the potential for tensions between the neighbors to reignite.
+During that time, Saudi Arabia banned access for its citizens to a major Qatari-owned news site, signalling the potential for tensions between the neighbours to reignite.

 Analysts see another possible reason for Qatar’s cautious approach: Iran has declared its support for efforts to free 26 Qatari nationals kidnapped in December while on a hunting trip in southern Iraq.